OthelloPlusPlus/ft_irc/README.md

 </table>

 ## Client
 While this server, in theory, is compatible with all IRC Clients that follow the IRC protocol.
-It has been tested using pidgin and is fully compatible with it.
+It has been tested using [Pidgin](https://pidgin.im/) and is fully compatible with it.
+To connect with Pidgin make a new Account and set the following settings.
+- Set Protocol to '**IRC**'
+- Set Username to the desired Nickname
+- Set Server to the **Local IP Address** provided by the IRC Server
+- Set Password to the password passed to the server
+- Set Port(Advanced) to the port passed to the server
+- Set Ident name(Advanced) to the desired name
+- Set Real name to the desired full name

 ## Bots
 While the IRC Server is mainly for client to client communication.
 It also contains several bots for users to interact with.